-Review of Data and Safety Monitoring Plans - During initial and continuing review of research, CPHS considers if a data and safety monitoring plan is required and if the plan submitted is adequate.
-CPHS considers factors such as the risk, size, and complexity of the proposed research to determine if a research study should have a formal data and safety monitoring board (DSMB).
-The CPHS also reviews the composition and qualifications of the DSMB members and frequency of DSMB meetings.
+Review of Data and Safety Monitoring Plans - During initial review of research, the IRB considers if a data and safety monitoring plan is required and whether the plan submitted is adequate.
+The IRB will consider provisions such as:

 Who Performs Safety Monitoring - The Data Safety Monitoring Plan should state who will assume monitoring responsibility.
 This will depend on the type and risk of the research study and may include the investigator, experts within the department or institution, independent consultants, the sponsor or a combination of the above.
 Some examples include, but are not limited to: